remoteintech/remote-jobs/company-profiles/whitespectre.md

 ## How to apply

 We know that big ideas and big results only happen when you have the right people, working together smartly - whether that’s across the room or across the globe.
 We make the work fun and rewarding.
 Want to know more?
-Check out www.whitespectre.com and we're proud of what people are saying about us on Glassdoor (check our Glassdoor's profile)
+Check out www.whitespectre.com and we're proud of what people are saying about us on [Glassdoor](https://www.glassdoor.com/Reviews/Whitespectre-Reviews-E1575846.htm).